Penelope Scott: 2023–2024: Mysteries for Rats / Girl's Night

-2025–present: Water Dogs
+2025–present: Water Dogs and Fear of God

 On February 27, 2025, Scott released the single "Girl's Always Right" alongside the announcement of her second studio album, Water Dogs, which released on March 14, 2025.

+On October 24th, 2025, Scott released the single "Y2Kbaby".
+On February 13, 2026, she released another single titled “Loser”.
+On March 20th, 2026, Scott released the single 'See You In Hell' alongside an announcement for her new album titled 'Fear Of God', released on April 24th, 2026.

+In July 2026, Scott released a single, Halloween in July and an album, ping, under her Honey Morello alias.

 Recognition

 In November 2020, Scott appeared on Rolling Stones Breakthrough 25, which showcases artists with large gains in streaming numbers—she was fifth, with 5.4 million streams that week.
 Her song "Rät" appeared in the Top 40 of Billboards Hot Rock & Alternative Songs.
 Billboards Danielle Chelosky said of her music, "Sonically, it's like being inside of a videogame; lyrically, it's like scrolling a Tumblr meme page of an edgy teenage girl."

 Scott has been described as an example of TikTok allowing music artists to be successful without signing to a label; she reached three million monthly listeners on Spotify without substantial media coverage.
-By March 2021, her music had been streamed an estimated 88 million times in the U.S., and her Youtube channel has over 150 million views as of October 2025.
+By March 2021, her music had been streamed an estimated 88 million times in the U.S., and her has over 150 million views as of October 2025.